allenta/zabbix-template-for-vha-agent/README.rst

         [-D name='VHA Agent'] \
         --strict -o template.xml template-app-vha-agent.j2

-5. Add an existing / new host to the ``Varnish Cache servers`` group and link it to the ``Template App VHA Agent`` template.
+5. Link hosts to the template.
 Beware you must set a value for the ``{$VHA_AGENT.LOCATIONS}`` macro (comma-delimited list of VHA Agent status files).
 Usually you should leave its value blank when running a single VHA Agent instance per server.
 Additional macros and contexts are available for further customizations.